canonical/chisel/README.md

 sudo chmod u+r /etc/apt/auth.conf.d/90ubuntu-advantage
 ```

-Alternatively, the location of the credentials can be configured using the environment variable
+The location of the credentials can be configured using the environment variable
 `CHISEL_AUTH_DIR`.

 ## Reference